 Need some inspiration?
 Consider these sample answers:

 “In my current role, I’m responsible for drafting media lists to pitch.
-While I’ve developed a knack for this and can do it when it is necessary, I’m looking forward to a job that allows me to have a more hands-on role in working with media partners.
-That is one of the things that most excited me about your Account Supervisor position.”
+While I’ve developed a knack for this and can do it when it is necessary, I’m looking forward to a job that allows me to take all I’ve learned about different media outlets and use it to inform a more hands-on role in working with media partners.
+That’s one of the things that most excited me about your account supervisor position.”

-There is of course, always the bold option, which is to speak more bluntly and directly about something not-so-great about your current role or company.
-But again, you’ll want to end on a positive note that spotlights your enthusiasm for the new job:
+This response speaks more bluntly and directly about something you find not-so-great about your current role or company.
+But it still ends on a positive note that spotlights your enthusiasm for the new job.

 “My current company acquires new business through traditional methods like cold calling and direct mail.
-I’m impressed with the digital, email, and social acquisition campaigns you have implemented and how they reflect a more modern, innovative approach.
-While I am flexible enough to succeed in a diversity of work environments, I’m eager to work for a company that embraces change.”
+I’m impressed with the digital, email, and social acquisition campaigns you’ve implemented and how they reflect a more modern, innovative approach.
+While I appreciate traditional methods and have learned a lot about the fundamentals that gave rise to some of the newer methods, I’m eager to work for a company that embraces change.”